 The MTA’s environmental assessment outlined some other scenarios that include additional exemptions.
 One exempts taxis, but not for-hire vehicles like an Uber car, and three of seven scenarios it studied exempt city buses from tolls.

 Leaders from around the tri-state area have pushed for toll loopholes.

-Queens State Sen. David Weprin, a longtime opponent of the tolling plan, has pushed for zero tolling for New York residents, and police union leader Pat Lynch has called for no tolling for law enforcement employees who drive to work.
-A New Jersey Congress member recently introduced legislation that would block federal funding to New York if Garden State drivers are subject to congestion pricing tolls.
+Queens State Sen. David Weprin, a longtime opponent of congestion pricing, has pushed for zero tolling for New York residents, and police union leader Pat Lynch has called for no tolling for law enforcement employees who drive to work.
+A New Jersey Congress member introduced legislation in 2021 that would block federal funding to New York if Garden State drivers are subject to congestion pricing tolls.

 Too many exemptions could undermine the purpose of the system, Pearlstein said.

 “The legislation requires the MTA to raise a certain amount of money, which means that if you’re not raising it for one group, you have to raise it more heavily from another group,” he said.
 “The fairest thing to do is to have a robust program that treats as many people as possible the same, recognizing that no one has — except for these tiny categories — more of a claim to drive into the Central Business District than anybody else.”